Feral Hogs in Arkansas

 - Boars range even farther in search of mates.

 Find out what parts of Arkansas are infested with feral hogs.

-How are feral hogs spread?
+How quickly do feral hogs multiply?

 - Feral hogs are prolific breeders with females producing 3-8 or more piglets, starting

 - Population growth patterns in Arkansas and other states since the 1990's suggests

 feral hogs have not dispersed naturally.
 Indirect evidence suggests hunters released